Comcast/pulsar-client-go/cli/README.md

 $ ./cli -h
 Usage of ./cli:
   -message string
-    	message to send when producing (with %03d $messageNumber tacked on the front) (default "hola mundo") -name string
+    	If equal to '--', then STDIN will be used.
+Otherwise value with %03d $messageNumber tacked on the front will be sent (default "--")
+  -name string
     	producer/consumer name (default "demo")
   -producer